-- being mainly about the 1987 production of the single from

 Not the way for the upper classes to deal most constructively with the help, and not really how I remember it.
 I do remember just being given a list of instructions sounding like a parent reproaching a wayward child.
 It was perhaps 10pm, and no-one had lost any sleep just yet.
 I lost my courtesy and temporarily forgot about diplomacy.
 ‘Sorry, Mum.’

 ‘DON’T CALL ME MUM.’
 Fair enough, in retrospect, not the most tactful thing to say to any lady, but maybe a reasonable brat reaction to the imposed social position.
 (After the sessions were done, it really would feel even more like the end of a few weeks as the indentured servant rather than as a record producer.)
 The discussion calmed down to civility and ended in a game plan.
 We said what I thought was a reasonable goodnight and met again in Studio Two the following day.
 We went through the press conference protocol of the microphone choice and recorded a good vocal, using pretty much the same approach as before.
+With the Neumann U89 coming in as top choice, the mic Dominick and I had set up in the previous day beating out ten others.
 Whatever, she delivers dramatically on the record, and reviews have observed that hers is among her best vocal sounds ever.

 As does Budgie.
 I had suggested that we wrap the extended version around a solo from him, having been impressed with his solidity and technique.
 No-one, including me, was quite sure where we might go after getting the drum bed done, but it felt like a creative challenge.
 And the 12” version sounds great to me today, in contrast with my remembered reaction which favored the 7”.
 The short form has a hint of a swimmy, psychedelic mood, but the 12” delivers it along with some constructively jarring edits.
 At one point in its construction, Jon asked (tentatively and deferentially I now suppose, although he may just have been plain crabby) if he could put an overdub on the drum section.
 To return to the book again: